ml-tuw/ml-tuw.github.io/teaching/ws2021/projects_tg.md

 Below is a list of a few topics that I am happy to supervise.
 Most of the topics can scale from an [*algorithms and applications*](https://tiss.tuwien.ac.at/course/courseDetails.xhtml?dswid=4515&dsrid=310&courseNr=194101&semester=2020W&locale=en) project all the way to a thesis.
 Smaller projects can focus on a few aspects while theses should be more extensive and answer a research question.
-I am happy to supervise other topics as well if you are able to describe the scientific merrit and novelty of the machine learning algorithm/theory sufficiently well.
+I am happy to supervise other topics as well if you are able to describe the scientific merit and novelty of the machine learning algorithm/theory sufficiently well.

-Once you've chosen a topic, it is very important to narrow down the rough topic to a *tentative research question and approach* of interest to us.
+Once you have chosen a topic, it is very important to narrow down the rough topic to a *tentative research question and approach* of interest to us.
 The research question should not have been answered previously and should involve machine learning algorithms and/or theory.
 To answer the question, typically one has to implement an algorithm and apply it to some dataset.

 ## Scalable Interactive Analysis